Takayoshi Sato: Biography

-After working as CGI director on both Silent Hill and its sequel, Sato pitched an idea for the third game in the series which never came to fruition.
-He left Konami in 2003 and joined Electronic Arts, working on character design for a cancelled Frogger game and Goldeneye: Rogue Agent.

-Sato left Electronic Arts in 2007 to work at Virtual Heroes, a video game developer which specialises in serious games.
-Some of Sato's works included health education and hotel training video games.
 When Sato started working on serious games, he said, "I feel that games are being standardized into only a few formats lately: FPS, RTS, MMO, 3rd Person Action and Sports.
 There's a tendency to create the same games over and over with only a visual upgrade.
 And the only thing artists are supposed to do is "be professional" and gift-wrap the same game elements with a pretty new skin."

 In 2011 he received the Advanced Character Animation degree.

 Sato has been employed at Nintendo since February 2012 working as a visual producer.